DOCUMENT CLASSIFICATION: TECHNICAL SPECIFICATION

 FOR WHOM

 Agencies preparing clients for agentic search: SOVP is available as a white-label infrastructure audit product.
 Agencies that serve enterprise clients in B2B technology, SaaS, or manufacturing can deliver certified agentic SEO validation under their own brand.
-The deterministic methodology eliminates subjective scoring debates — results are mathematically verifiable.
+The deterministic methodology resolves subjective scoring debates.
+Results are mathematically verifiable.

-CTOs validating infrastructure readiness: If your enterprise competes in markets where procurement is increasingly driven by autonomous AI agents, the question of agentic readiness is a board-level infrastructure concern.
-SOVP provides the certified assessment that engineering and executive teams can act on — not an estimate, not a probabilistic score, but a deterministic audit result.
+CTOs validating infrastructure readiness: If your enterprise competes in markets where autonomous AI agents increasingly drive procurement, the question of agentic readiness is a board-level infrastructure concern.
+SOVP provides the certified assessment that engineering and executive teams can act on: a deterministic audit result, mathematically reproducible.

-Deep Tech companies entering agentic commerce: Enterprises with complex, high-value B2B offerings face the highest risk of agentic SEO invisibility.
-These are precisely the organisations autonomous agents should find first — and exactly those most likely to be excluded by inadequate infrastructure.
-The SOVP Validator Audit establishes which parameters fail before that exclusion becomes structural.
+Deep Tech companies entering agentic commerce: Enterprises with complex, high-value B2B offerings stand to gain the most from agentic SEO readiness.
+These are precisely the organisations autonomous agents should find first.
+The SOVP Validator Audit identifies which parameters require hardening before any structural exclusion can take hold.

 In Practice: SOVP Sprint Documented in Real Time

-The live case study with Founding Client Jörg Zimmer (teleschmie.de) shows what Agentic SEO means in practice: SOVP baseline score 60, AI Readiness 29%, Agentic Readiness 5% — and a documented 3-month sprint toward certification.
+The live case study with Founding Client Jörg Zimmer (teleschmie.de) shows what Agentic SEO means in practice: SOVP baseline score 60, AI Readiness 29%, Agentic Readiness 5%, with a documented 3-month sprint toward certification.

 AGENTIC SEO CHECKLIST: 12 TECHNICAL PARAMETERS